Automattic/jetpack/projects/plugins/jetpack/readme.txt

 == Changelog ==
 ### 11.1-a.1 - 2022-06-08
-#### Major Enhancements
-- Blocks: introduce a new Recipe block to display an easy to read recipe anywhere on your site.

 #### Enhancements
+- Recipe Block (beta): introduce a new Recipe block to display an easy to read recipe anywhere on your site.
+Currently a JETPACK_BETA_BLOCKS feature.
 - WAF: update messaging around sites without latest firewall rules access.
 - WAF: add links to support documentation.